cavcrosby/homelab-cm/docs/code.md

   will be a brief outline of some elements that are not self-explanatory.
   - `vagrant_config_refs` represent host variables whose value is defined by other host variables within the same host.
-  - `vagrant_external_config_refs` represent host variables whose value is defined by other host variables within a different host.
   - `vms_include` represent hosts that will be targeted when running `vagrant` commands.